CSpanias/cspanias.github.io/_posts/2023-11-10-HTB - Broker.md

         (ALL : ALL) NOPASSWD: /usr/sbin/nginx
     ```

-10. It seems that we can run the webserver as `root`, so let's see its configuration:
+10. It seems that we can run the `nginx` app as `root`, so let's examine its configuration:

     ```bash
     # move to the webserver directory